Bugatti Type 57: 1938 Bugatti Type 57S(+C) Atlantic Coupé Chassis No. 57591

-This final production Atlantic led a charmed life that continues to this day.
-Its first owner was British tennis player Richard B. Pope and it was delivered to him on 2 May 1938 before being registered "EXK6", as it's commonly referred to.
+This final production Atlantic was built for British tennis player Richard B. Pope, delivered to him on 2 May 1938 before being registered "EXK6", as it's commonly referred to.
 Painted a rich sapphire blue, No. 57591 distinguished itself from the other Atlantics mostly by the "facelift" at the front end and the absence of the rear fender covers.

 In 1939, Richard Pope sent the car back to Molsheim at the Bugatti factory to have the "C" specification fitted.
 He kept the car for nearly 30 years, sometimes loaning his Atlantic to Bugatti specialist Barrie Price.
 Eventually, Price bought the car in 1967 and had it in its possession for 10 years.
 In the meantime, No. 57591 suffered a light crash during a commemoration which led to it getting stuck in a ditch.
 The car was handed to wealthy businessman Anthony Bamford and, shortly after, was given to another collector.

 Eventually, fashion designer Ralph Lauren bought the car in 1988, and then commissioned a complete restoration with Paul Russell and Co.
 They restored the car to its 1938 condition, although it was painted black at Lauren's request.
 The car was given the "Best of Show" award at Pebble Beach in 1990 and "Best of Show" at Villa d'Este in 2013.

+Shawn Henry evaluated 57591 at $100m.

 Type 57S/SC Atalante

 The Atalante was a two-door coupé body style similar to and built after the Atlantic, both built on the 57S chassis, but with a single-piece windscreen and no fin.
 The name "Atalante" was derived from a heroine of Greek mythology, Atalanta.
 Only 17 Atalante cars were made, four of which reside in the Cité de l'Automobile Museum in Mulhouse, France (formerly known as the Musée National de L'Automobile de Mulhouse).

 One Atalante, chassis number 57784, a 3-seater vehicle version with aluminium bodywork made by Vanvooren of the iconic Bugatti Type 57S model, resides in the Museu do Caramulo in Caramulo, Portugal.
-Vanvooren would do two more bodies alike, one (Chassis 57808) for the French government, who gave it, in 1939, as a marriage gift for Prince Reza and Princess Fawzia, and another one (Chassis 57749).
+Vanvooren would do two more bodies alike, one (Chassis 57808) for the French government, who gave it, in 1939, as a marriage gift for Prince Mohammad Reza and Princess Fawzia, and another one (Chassis 57749).
 These two cars are in private collections in the United States.